Pornography Act (Austria): The legislative process

-It covers content that could endanger the moral or physical development of young people by stimulating lust or misguiding their sexual urges.
-Depictions such as erotic poses could therefore fall under Section 2.
-The 1950 law tightened the provisions of the 1929 amendment to the criminal law amendment in several respects: films shown to young people under the age of 16 became punishable even without payment, and the ban was extended to performances and events.
-The term “offensive” was broadened so that any sexual stimulation that could endanger moral or mental health by arousing lust or misleading the sex drive was punishable as overstimulation or misdirection of sexual feelings.
-The maximum penalty was doubled from three to six months' imprisonment.
-The protection of minors was a central concern, and enforcement was the responsibility of the juvenile courts, even if only adults were involved.

 Similar laws were also introduced in other countries.
-As early as 1942, Switzerland passed its first nationwide criminal code, which contained provisions against so-called “obscene literature.”
+As early as 1942, Switzerland passed its first nationwide criminal code, which contained provisions against so-called "obscene literature."
 In West Germany, a corresponding law followed in 1953 after long and controversial debates.
 Similar to Austria, political support came primarily from conservative circles and the Catholic Church, which saw the law as a means of combating the supposed moral decline after the Nazi era.
 However, the resurgent interest in obscenity regulations was not a purely German-speaking phenomenon: France passed a law in 1949 to control youth-related publications, and the United Kingdom also introduced similar legal measures in 1959 with the Obscene Publications Act.